Liza Brown is a writer and a lover of all

 Autodesk is a video editing software that is favored by many people to due to its node-based compositing.
 To put it as simply as possible, this allows the video editor to achieve a higher level of complexity when compared to other popular software.

 Smoke’s real strength lies in editorial and finishing functions.
-While the program doesn’t necessarily offer anything that its competitors don’t, this video editing software really comes out on top when it comes to 3D effects.
+While the professional video editing software that is free download doesn’t necessarily offer anything that its competitors don’t, this video editing software really comes out on top when it comes to 3D effects.

 Price: $199.99 for a Year’s Subscription, or $24.99 Monthly